Resin Cure Times guide: How Long To Dry [2025]

 Potential for Imperfections

-Here I am using Rolio pigment paste and there was no extra curing needed.
+Here I am using Rolio pigment paste and there was no extra curing time needed.

 Glitters and Inclusions